soapdog/webextension-blogcat/README.md

 Instead of simply embedding a full application into the browser, BlogCat augments Firefox features.
 Clicking on a post will either open it on a new tab or using Firefox Reader (user configurable option).
 BlogCat is a user agent and a Firefox Add-on, it is not an app.
 It adds to Firefox instead of colonising it with itself.

+# Permissions

+BlogCat asks for the following permissions.

+- **scripting:** used to run JavaScript in the current tab to detect feeds by looking for `<link>`.
+- **tabs:** used to be able create new tabs for the various features
+- **activeTab:** used to access the current tab so it can look for feeeds.
+- **clipboardWrite:** used by the contextual menu to copy quotes and links to be used to compose new posts.
+- **storage:** used for storing data, basically settings, accounts, and feeds.
+- **unlimitedStorage:** used because some feeds are large and you might be subsribing to a lot of websites.
+- **contextMenus:** to be able to create contextua-menus for text selection.
+Mostly used to facilitate quoting data in new posts.
+- **history:** used so that it can detect URL changes for YouTube channel feed detection.
+While you navigate on YouTube, the normal activeTab inspection doesn't trigger, this is used instead.
+- **downloads:** to be able to export OPML files.

 # Privacy Policy

 This WebExtension does not collect or transmit any personal data.
 Access Tokens added by the user are only sent to the servers the user added.